DavidDLiebowitz/EDUC641_24F/README.md

-This is the official site for EDUC 641.
+This is the Fall 2022 site for EDUC 641.